BetaHuhn/deploy-to-vercel-action/README.md

 > **Note:** You can only specify one custom domain for `PR_PREVIEW_DOMAIN`

+### Deploying a PR

+If this action is triggered by a Pull Request it will create a preview deployment on Vercel and assign the specified `PR_PREVIEW_DOMAIN` domain.

+By default this action will not deploy a PR if it originates from a fork (this is also the default behaviour of [Vercel for GitHub](https://vercel.com/docs/git/vercel-for-github?query=git#deployment-authorizations-for-forks)).
+If you want to deploy a PR from a fork, you can set `DEPLOY_PR_FROM_FORK` to true.

+> **Note:** If you want to deploy a PR made from a fork or by [Dependabot](https://github.com/dependabot), make sure to use the `pull_request_target` event instead of the `pull_request` event, as GitHub doesn't pass any secrets to workflows triggered by `pull_request` in those two cases (more info in GitHub's [docs](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#pull-request-events-for-forked-repositories)).

 ## 📖 Examples

 Here are a few examples to help you get started!